Boost Software Testing Efficiency

 Unit Testing

 Developers run unit tests during the application's development phase to ensure individual components or sections of code function well.
-It helps developers catch bugs and uncover specific issues before the app can go to the QA teams.
+This software testing type helps developers catch bugs and uncover specific issues before the app can go to the QA teams.

 The simplest example of a unit test is when a developer runs a unit test on a calculator app.
 The purpose of this test will show the developer if entering two numbers produces the correct response.
 Two types of tests that come under Unit testing are: